Writing Style Guide

 This University of Pittsburgh Writing Style Manual is a comprehensive road map to the style guidelines adopted by the University of Pittsburgh.
 This manual is a compilation of exceptions and clarifications to The Chicago Manual of Style common to written communications at Pitt.
 It has been prepared for the use of all who write University promotional materials—such as brochures,bulletins, newsletters, posters, articles, and flyers—and write for Web sites that will carry the University of Pittsburgh’s name.

 In addition to serving as the basis for a consistent writing style, this manual also provides a handy reference guide to some common spellings, abbreviations, and punctuation.
 References to sections in The Chicago Manual of Style, 14th Edition and 15th Edition, are indicated in parentheses throughout this manual.
 Appendix 6 lists certain exceptions that are used by the Department of University News and Magazines to conform to aspects of Associated Press/United Press International and New York Times styles.

 For general matters of spelling, the recommended dictionary is Merriam-Webster’s Collegiate Dictionary, 11th Edition.
 This is also the reference that The Chicago Manual of Style recommends.
 If two or more spellings are given, the first is the one preferred for University publications.

-Any questions about University of Pittsburgh writing style or this manual should be directed to the Department of University Marketing Communications within the Office of Public Affairs at email@example.com.
+Any questions about University of Pittsburgh writing style or this manual should be directed to Communications Services within the Office of University Communications at firstname.lastname@example.org.